- Calvin having to get a shot (offscreen), while his mom hides her face in embarrassment:

 Calvin: Cigars are all the rage, Dad.
 You should smoke cigars!

-Calvin and Hobbes are at Susie's birthday party, and the birthday girl is passing around paper plates.
-Calvin confids in Hobbes his hopes that the cake isn't something gross, like coconut.
+- Calvin and Hobbes are at Susie's birthday party, and the birthday girl is passing around paper plates.
+Calvin confides in Hobbes his hopes that the cake isn't something gross, like coconut.
 Hobbes assures him that it's chocolate.

 Calvin: I asked dad if he wanted to see some New Years resolutions I wrote.
 He said he'd be glad to, and he was pleased to see I was taking an interest in self-improvement.
 I told him the resolutions weren't for me, they were for him.
 That's why we're outside now.